Women in government: United Kingdom

 In the United Kingdom, 34% of the lower house, the House of Commons, and 28% of the upper house, the House of Lords, are women as of March 2021, which ranks 38th in the world for the proportion of women in the lower (or only) house of parliament.
 The government of the United Kingdom at that date included five women Cabinet ministers (23%).
 The highest proportion of women in Cabinet was 36% between 2006 and 2007.
 The UK has had three female prime ministers, Margaret Thatcher (1979–1990), Theresa May (2016–2019) and Liz Truss (2022).
+In 1992 Betty Boothroyd became the first female elected Speaker of the House of Commons and held that post until 2000.

 The head of state of the United Kingdom from 1952 until 2022 was Queen Elizabeth II.
 She remains the longest-serving female head of state in world history.
 The Succession to the Crown Act 2013 repealed the Royal Marriages Act 1772, replacing male-preference primogeniture with absolute primogeniture for those born in the line of succession after 28 October 2011, which meant the eldest child, regardless of sex, would precede his or her brothers and sisters.

-Nicola Sturgeon is the First Minister of Scotland (2014–present).
-Arlene Foster served as First Minister of Northern Ireland (2016–2017 and 2020–2021).
+Nicola Sturgeon served as First Minister of Scotland from 2014 until 2023.
+Arlene Foster served twice as First Minister of Northern Ireland (2016–2017 and 2020–2021).
+Eluned Morgan has served as First Minister of Wales since 2024.
 In the devolved legislatures of Scotland, Wales and Northern Ireland, the proportion of women members is 47% in Wales and 36% in Scotland and Northern Ireland.
 In local councils the proportion of women councillors is 36% in England, 29% in Scotland, 28% in Wales and 26% in Northern Ireland.
 40% of members of the London Assembly are women.

+In the 2024 Northern Ireland Executive formation; Michelle O'Neill of Sinn Féin became First Minister with Emma Little-Pengelly of the DUP as Deputy First Minister.